ruedoux/SGT/README.md

 For example usage look [here](https://github.com/RedouxG/SGT/tree/main/Examples).

-You can also easily add your own assertions and test methods easily.
+You can also easily add your own assertions and test methods.
 Any library or method that throws an exception will be caught by [Runner](https://github.com/RedouxG/SGT/blob/main/addons/SGT/Core/Runner.cs).

 How to use
 -----